 Vancouver is an easy city to navigate.
 It almost seems like it’s purpose built with neat grid like streets, well presented buildings, lots of pretty parks boasting row upon row of brightly coloured tulips and daffodils.
 The city is made for walking and that’s exactly what we did…every day.
 There really wasn’t any need to catch a bus or even a ferry.

-We did catch a ferry though…over to the colourful Granville Markets, just to say we rode in one.
+We did catch a ferry though…over to the colourful Granville Markets

 Afterwards, we walked across Granville Bridge to Gasworks.
 Both Granville and Gasworks were once rather sad and decrepit waterside areas, but are now revived and heave with cafes, shops and people.